btahir/deoldify_and_edvr/README.md

 ## Background

-Unfortunately, most Deep Learning researchers do not pay enough attention to the usability of their code.
+Unfortunately, most Deep Learning researchers do not pay enough attention to the accessibility of their code.
 A lot of times there is a lack of documentation on what the code is doing.
 If a repo is properly documented, the emphasis is on how to train models rather than do inference.

 Usually with enough hair pulling, one can test pre-trained models on images, but doing it on video requires a lot of different things to come together: downloading it, extracting the frames, processing the frames, putting the frames back togetehr, handling the audio along the way and so on...